gatlin/valet/README.md

 When you send Valet a message it will interpret the first word as a command and pass the rest as arguments.

+### Encryption

+Valet uses [lurch][lurch] to support [OMEMO][omemo] encryption for XMPP messages.
+Encryption is only available for **normal** XMPP chats, **not** Bonjour chats.

+If you want to disable OMEMO entirely for whatever reason, see the included sample configuration file for details.

+### Bonjour (Zeroconf) support

+Valet can also advertise itself over Bonjour chat on local networks.
+For example it might be handy to have a chat bot available to everyone in an office or home.

+Valet can operate in either XMPP or Bonjour mode separately *or** simultaneously.
+To enable it, see the sample configuration file.

+*Note: As stated above, OMEMO encryption is not available for Bonjour chats.*

 How to build Valet
 ---